 About Childhood Lead Poisoning Prevention

-In 2019, the Institute for Public Health Practice, Research and Policy (IPHPRP), at the University of Iowa, College of Public Health was contracted by the Iowa Department of Health and Human Services (Iowa HHS) to develop, conduct, and analyze a needs assessment to determine how Iowa HHS can better meet the needs of the multiple stakeholders in the Iowa Childhood Lead Poisoning Prevention Program including families, communities, medical providers and contractors.
+In 2019, the Institute for Public Health Practice, Research and Policy (IPHPRP), at the University of Iowa, College of Public Health was contracted by the Iowa Department of Health and Human Services (Iowa HHS) to develop, conduct, and analyze a needs assessment to determine how Iowa HHS can better meet the needs of the multiple stakeholders in the Iowa Childhood Lead Poisoning Prevention Program (CLPPP) including families, communities, healthcare providers and contractors.

 Meet the IPHPRP Lead Team